 Step back and enjoy your awesome creation.
 It’s time to play.
 Whether used as a cozy place to snuggle with your child or the nook you send your privacy-seeking little one, a blanket fort is a terrific way to pass a sick day or rainy afternoon.

-We’ll be featuring excerpts and inspiration from our new book all week.
-Find it on Amazon.
+We’ll be featuring excerpts and inspiration from our new book, available on Amazon.

 Want another DIY project for parents?
 We have a bunch on our Makin’ It series page.